Scoring Rules with Normalized Upper Order Statistics for Tail Inference: Asymptotic Results

+The results in Theorems~\ref{thm:consistency} and~\ref{thm:normality} are stated for an i.i.d. sample with a common tail distribution.
+Hence, they do not cover covariate-dependent or otherwise non-identically distributed predictive distributions.
+Extending the asymptotic theory to non-identically distributed predictive distributions would require additional assumptions on the conditional tail behavior, such as uniform regular variation or a common tail index across covariate values; see, for example, \cite{BladtOhlenschlaeger2025}.
+The effect of heterogeneous scaling is investigated numerically in Section~\ref{subsec:scales}, but a detailed theoretical treatment of such extensions is beyond the scope of the present paper. \end{remark}

-Taken together, Theorems~\ref{thm:consistency}--\ref{thm:normality} and Corollary~\ref{col:cons} justify a practical workflow: compute empirical tail scores over a range of \(k\), compare candidates by the score level, and use the asymptotic variance to assess whether observed score differences are practically meaningful.
+Taken together, Theorems~\ref{thm:consistency}--\ref{thm:normality} and Corollary~\ref{col:cons}: compute empirical tail scores over a range of (k), compare candidates by the score level, and use the normal approximation to assess whether observed score differences are practically meaningful.